hard-nett/docs/docs/guides/README.md

 sidebar_position: 1
 ---

 To make it easier for developers to get started with building on the Terp Network platform, we have created a number of guides that cover various aspects of dapp development.
-By providing these resources, we aim to make it easier for developers to create high-quality, secure, and effective applications that can take advantage of the unique features and capabilities of the Terp Network.
+By providing these resources, we aim to make it easier for developers to create high-quality, secure, and effective applications that can take enjoy of the potent features and capabilities of Terp Network.
 <!--
 ## Available Guides